 3. Unscrew the faucet head.

-Step 3: Make your cleaner
+Step 3: Make the cleaner

 Mix a one-to-one solution of water (any temperature) and distilled white vinegar.
-If you removed your faucet head, place it in a cup or bowl and add just enough solution to cover the underside of the faucet head, where the water comes out.
+If you removed the faucet head, place it in a cup or bowl and add just enough solution to cover the underside of the faucet head, where the water comes out.

 If your faucet is stationary, Takaidza has an easy cleaning tip: Add about 2 tablespoons of your solution to a zip-top bag and attach it to the faucet head with a rubber band or clip.
 Again, aim to cover the underside of the faucet head with the solution.